 In research and innovation projects, the economic, societal, ethical and legal aspects are often not considered assuming that it somehow will be taken into account at a later stage.
 To consider and integrate these aspects already early in the development process however is not only important for increasing technological uptake and societal embedding, but it is also useful for enriching and directing your own research.
 Additionally, the alignment of scientific and technological advances with values, needs and expectations of society is stimulated in various research programs – often under the phrase of Responsible Research and Innovation (RRI).

-This ‘toolbox’ provides an overview and description of several approaches that support you to consider economic, societal, ethical and legal aspects in technical research projects.
+If you are interested to look at societal and ethical aspects in your research this 'toolbox' is a good starting point.
+It provides an overview and description of several approaches that support you to consider economic, societal, ethical and legal aspects in technical research projects.
 The ‘toolbox’ aims at everyone who is interested to learn about such socio-technical integration approaches and who wants to integrate them in their work; this can for instance be a PhD researcher or PostDoc, or a Bachelor or Master student focusing on a particular project or technology; or a senior researcher exploring the potential of a new research field.

 The tools have been selected because of their suitability to be integrated in labfloor practices and range from desk-top analyses to highly interactive settings such as a workshop.
 The actor analysis for example helps you to picture relevant persons or parties that directly or indirectly influence the innovation you are working on – or may who be affected by it.
 To know who is involved gives you a clue about who might be a supportive partner or what the innovation may imply for different groups of people.
 A workshop on the other hand is a good opportunity to extend your network, find possible collaborators and get different perspectives and insights on the topic you are working on.
 Although each tool has a different focus, they all help you to get a better understanding of the broader context of your research, and to be aware of possible challenges which allows you to adjust your research accordingly.